marcorosalesvega/Antp_ChIPseq_analysis/README.md

 # Flag-Antp ChIP-seq analysis
-Bioinformatics pipeline for the analysis of Flag-Antp ChIP-seq data generated from an endogenously FLAG-tagged Antennapedia (Antp) allele in Drosophila melanogaster embryos (GEO: GSE318263).
+Bioinformatics pipeline for the analysis of Flag-Antp ChIP-seq data generated from an endogenously FLAG-tagged Antennapedia (Antp) allele in *Drosophila melanogaster* embryos (GEO: GSE318263).

-The dataset describes genome-wide Antp binding profiles in 3–7 h AEL embryos, obtained using chromatin immunoprecipitation followed by high-throughput sequencing.
+The dataset describes genome-wide Flag-Antp binding profiles in 3–7 h AEL embryos, obtained using chromatin immunoprecipitation followed by high-throughput sequencing.
 The data and associated analysis are reported in Data in Brief.

 This repository contains the scripts used to reproduce the computational analysis.